100th Anniversary of the Xinhai Revolution and Republic of China: Mainland China

 The 100th anniversary ceremony was held at the Great Hall of the People in Beijing.
 The event was attended by all nine members of the CCP Politburo Standing Committee of the Central Committee.
 The event was attended by CCP general secretary Hu Jintao as well as former leader Jiang Zemin.
 Hu gave a 20-minute speech that emphasized Chinese unification.
 The ceremony then lasted 40 minutes featuring a giant portrait of Sun Yat-sen supported by 10 PRC flags.

-In Wuhan the government officials spent 43 million yuan in restoring three 1911 heritage sites, but they were careful in not letting the celebration outshine the 90th anniversary of the Chinese Communist Party that took place in July.
+In Wuhan, the government officials spent 43 million yuan in restoring three 1911 heritage sites, but they were careful in not letting the celebration outshine the 90th anniversary of the Chinese Communist Party that took place in July.
 In addition, from 27 August to 10 October, Wuhan's security forces were supported with thousands of officers including 100 paramilitary police and 200 special police armed with submachine guns on street duty with 250,000 surveillance cameras.
 The celebration is referred to as "100th anniversary of Xinhai Revolution".
-Since January 2011 Guangzhou held its own celebrations to commemorate the Guangzhou uprisings.
+Since January 2011, Guangzhou has held its own celebrations to commemorate the Guangzhou uprisings.
 At the Guangdong Museum of Revolutionary History separate celebrations were held in October 2011.
 In the PRC, the event is generally not referred to as the "100th anniversary of the Republic of China", but as the "100th anniversary of Xinhai Revolution".